invoiceninja/invoiceninja.github.io/docs/developer.md

 If you are planning to build new functionality in Invoice Ninja, for example a Inventory Module, rather than integrate this directly into the codebase, we highly recommend using the <a href="https://github.com/nwidart/laravel-modules">Laravel Modules</a> library.
 This library is already part of the Invoice Ninja core, so you can dive straight in and start building.

+If you plan to contribute your code back to the official Invoice Ninja repository, please ensure you have test coverage for your functionality.
+We use <a href="https://phpunit.de/">Phpunit</a> for our API testing, and <a href="https://www.cypress.io/">Cypress</a> for our UI testing of the client portal.

 ## API Definition

 Our full API definition can be found on swagger <a href="https://app.swaggerhub.com/apis/invoiceninja/invoiceninja">here</a>